khwahishjainn/IncodeVision_Task1_Data_Cleaning_Visualization/README.md

 ## Overview

-This project was completed as part of my Data Science internship at IncodeVision.
+This project was completed as part of my Machine learning internship at IncodeVision.

 The project focuses on data cleaning, exploratory data analysis (EDA), and visualization using the Titanic dataset.